Rick Titus (soccer): PDL and CSL: 2007–2010

 When the 2006 season ended the Lynx organization decided for financial reasons to drop two divisions to the Premier Development League.
 Titus was one of few seniors players to remain with the Lynx for the 2007 season, where he was named player/assistant coach for Toronto.
 In 2008, Titus helped the Lynx reach the playoffs for the first time since 2000, but unfortunately for the Lynx, the Cleveland Internationals scored a late winner to take the game 2–1, sending the Lynx home early.

 In 2008, he went on loan to Toronto FC for one game against Chivas USA in Major League Soccer.
 This was due to Toronto missing nine first-team players due to international duty, and in order to protect his amateur status he was unpaid for his Toronto FC appearance.
 After the conclusion of the PDL season he returned to the Canadian Soccer League and signed with the York Region Shooters.
 During his tenure with York Region he helped clinch the International Division title in 2008, and the regular season title in 2010.
 He was awarded the CSL Defender of the Year award in 2010.

 International career

-He made his international debut for the Trinidad and Tobago national team on November 15, 2002 against St. Kitts and Nevis national football team in the 2003 CONCACAF Gold Cup qualification.
-He later played in four Gold Cup qualifier games in 2002.
+He made his international debut for the Trinidad and Tobago national team on 15 November 2002, against St. Kitts and Nevis national football team in the 2003 CONCACAF Gold Cup qualification.
+He later appeared in four Gold Cup qualifier matches in 2002.